If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - A hammer

 Part 1 – Wiring the Frame

-- Loop the wire round the nail a few times on one end of the beehive frame and hammer in the nail completely.
-The loop should rest securely against or in the side of the frame.
+- Loop the wire around the nail a few times on one end of the beehive frame and hammer in the nail completely.
+The loop should rest securely against or on the side of the frame.
 Break any excess wire at the hammered-in nail by moving it back and forth.